John Foster (MP for Northwich): Career

 After the war, he participated in the Nuremberg trials.
 One of Brigadier Foster's most admirable actions involved the liberation of the Nazi death camps.
 Initially, well-meaning Allied forces simply liberated the camps and moved on to their next objective.
 As a result, many of the weak and starving prisoners simply died.
 When Foster learned of this problem, he had several direct meetings with Winston Churchill with the result that an effective procedure was put in place to provide the prisoners with needed care and protection.

 In 1945, Northwich in Cheshire elected him a Conservative member of Parliament, and he served Northwich until 1974.
 From 1951–54, he was Parliamentary Under-Secretary of State, Commonwealth Relations.
 He took silk in 1950.
 Foster devoted most of his post-war career to the practice of law and to the vigorous advocacy of human rights, and was a co-founder of the law reform organisation JUSTICE.
 He especially worked as an advocate for victims of persecution.
 Miriam Rothschild describes in some detail his post-war efforts to assist victims of the Holocaust.

 In 1986 the John Galway Foster Human Rights Trust was established; in 2006 the name of the trust was expanded to The Miriam Rothschild & John Foster Human Rights Trust.
 This funds an annual lecture on human rights.

 Later life

 Foster was appointed a Knight Commander of the Order of the British Empire in 1964, and died in London 1 February 1982.
 His obituary described him as "a genius Benthamite Utilitarian who believed in the maximization of human pleasure."
-He never married, although he enjoyed a 30-year relationship with the art historian Princess Lulie Abul-Huda Fevzi Osmanoglu.
+He never married, although he enjoyed a 30-year relationship with the art historian Princess Lulie Abul-Huda Fevzi Osmanoglu, the first Muslim woman to study at the University of Oxford.
 His executor destroyed the bulk of his papers dealing with his public life.